-Walt Kyle, who enters his 12th season in 2013-14, was named the second head hockey coach in Northern Michigan University history on June 13, 2002.
-Kyle has led the Wildcats to six 20-wins seasons and is 208-186-49 at NMU.
+Walt Kyle was named the second head hockey coach in Northern Michigan University history on June 13, 2002.
+Kyle, who has led the Wildcats to six 20-win seasons, boasts an overall record of 237-225-57.

 Kyle won his 200th career game on Jan.
 4, 2012 with a 6-2 victory at St. Cloud State.
-He guided the ’Cats to the NCAA Tournament during the 2009-10 season and to the Central Collegiate Hockey Association Championship Tournament at Joe Louis Arena seven times.
-He was the head coach of the U.S. National Junior Team, which placed fourth at the 2006 International Ice Hockey Federation World Junior Championship in British Columbia, Canada.
+He guided the Wildcats to the NCAA Tournament during the 2009-10 campaign and to the Central Collegiate Hockey Association Championship Tournament at Joe Louis Arena seven times.

-Kyle and his wife, Ann, have four children: two daughters, Erin and Quinn; and t wo sons, Evan and Walt.
+Kyle has four children: daughters, Erin and Quinn and sons, Evan and Walt.